 - Regions are resolved in order of the greatest disparity.
 These is the Regions with greatest point difference between players.

 - When a Region is resolved, it is awarded to the dominant player.
 This is the player with the most points in that Region.
 The dominant player is now said to have control.

 - All opposing number is the Region flip to the dominant player.
 If these numbers border other Regions, they switch their Influence.
 (This can shift the balance of power, and affect the outcome of the game!)

 - When all Regions have been resolved, the player controlling the most regions wins.

 [M] Rules (Concise)

 The game is played on an an empty Sudoku, typically 9×9 using integers: 0 through 8.
 Players take positions on the gameboard by placing integers into empty cells.
 The positions grant points equivalent to their integer value in their native Region.
 If these positions border adjacent regions, orthogonally or diagonally, the positions grant points equal to 1/2 of the integer’s value in these adjacent Regions.
 When all positions that can be taken have been taken, or by mutual consent of all players, the gameboard is resolved.

-Resolution begins in the region(s) with the greatest point disparity (Δ) between contesting players.
-A region is awarded to the player with most the points in that region, known as the dominant player.
-When a region is awarded, the dominant player is said to have control, and all opposing integers in the region flip, converting to the controlling player.
-All points derived from the flipped integers are re-assigned to the controlling player, including points applied in adjacent regions.
-When all regions have been resolved, the player who controls the most regions wins.
+Resolution begins in the Region(s) with the greatest disparity (Δ).
+Regions are awarded to the player with most the points in that Region, known as the dominant player.
+When a Region is awarded, the dominant player is said to gain control, and all opposing integers in the Region flip to that player.
+All points derived from the flipped integers are re-assigned to the controlling player, including points applied in adjacent Regions.
+When all regions have been resolved, the player controlling the most Regions wins.